 Why visit the British Virgin Islands?

-The BVI comprise of about 60 islands, just a few miles east of the US Virgin Islands, approximately 60 miles from Puerto Rico and situated between the North Atlantic and Caribbean Sea.
-Known for their tropical vibe, rum cocktails, perfect beaches, palm trees and relaxed nature, it’s no wonder the British Virgin Islands remain one of the world’s favourite luxury destinations.
+The BVI comprises about 60 islands, just a few miles east of the US Virgin Islands, approximately 60 miles from Puerto Rico, and situated between the North Atlantic and the Caribbean Sea.
+Known for their tropical vibe, rum cocktails, perfect beaches, palm trees, and relaxed nature, it’s no wonder the British Virgin Islands remain one of the world’s favourite luxury destinations.

 While the BVI are fantastic for sailing all year round, passionate sailors especially enjoy the BVI Spring Regatta in March.
 The year-round climate of the BVI is hot and tropical with a slightly cooler dip between December and March.
 The daily average temperature between May and October is approximately 28°C (82°F) and 24/25°C (75/77°F) between December and March.